solvialab/infragate-landing/docs/guide.md

     internalUrl: http://keycloak.internal.yourcompany.com:8080/realms/infragate
 ```

 > The `issuer` must match the `iss` claim in the JWT exactly.
-The `internalUrl` is only used by the backend to fetch JWKS signing keys â€” it does not appear in tokens.
+The `internalUrl` is only used by the backend to fetch JWKS signing keys — it does not appear in tokens.

 #### 9B.6 Remove the /auth proxy block